Understanding Wrongful Death and Its Legal Implications

-In a Personal Injury case, the injured party may file suit against the person or people responsible.
-In the case of wrongful death, the Executor or administrator of the estate may sue the negligent parties on behalf of the deceased.
-An Executor is a person or people named by the deceased to execute the Last Will once proved by the Surrogate’s Court through the process of Probate.
-If a person dies intestate, without a will, the Surrogate’s Court will name an administrator who can initiate a Wrongful Death proceeding for the family.
+In wrongful death cases, the executor or administrator of the estate has the right to file a lawsuit against the negligent parties on behalf of the deceased.
+The executor is an individual named in the deceased's Last Will, entrusted to carry out the Will's provisions once approved by the Surrogate’s Court through the probate process.
+If a person dies intestate, without a will, the Surrogate’s Court appoints an administrator who can initiate a wrongful death proceeding on behalf of the deceased's family.

-"Pain and suffering” is particular to the physical and psychological pain experienced by the victim before death or loss of consciousness.
-In cases when actions are particularly careless or outrageous, a jury will award Punitive damages.
-As the name suggests, punitive damages punish the offender for heinous actions.
+"Pain and suffering" refers specifically to the physical and psychological pain experienced by the victim prior to death or loss of consciousness.
+In particularly outrageous or careless incidents, a jury may award punitive damages aimed at punishing the offender for their heinous actions.

 Understanding the Procedural Aspects of a Wrongful Death Claim

 Initiating a wrongful death claim can be a daunting task, especially while grieving the loss of a loved one.
 The claim often involves complex legal procedures that can be stressful and overwhelming for those unfamiliar with the legal terrain.
 Generally, the process begins with the gathering of essential information such as accident reports, medical records, witness testimonies, and any other evidence that substantiates the negligence leading to the death.
 A crucial part of this step is determining the liable parties, which could range from an individual to a corporate entity, or even a government agency, depending on the case specifics.